slang-i18n/slang/README.md

 String a = t.someKey.apple(appleCount: 2); // notice 'appleCount' instead of 'count'
 ```

-### ➤ Custom Contexts
+### ➤ Custom Contexts / Enums

-You can utilize custom contexts to differentiate between male and female forms.
+You can utilize custom contexts to differentiate between male and female forms (or other enums).

 ```json5
 // File: strings.i18n.json